Nonclinical Comparability Testing

-- The first step was to evaluate existing preclinical data and identify the critical efficacy and safety outcome measures required to demonstrate drug product comparability.
+- The first step was to evaluate existing nonclinical data and identify the critical efficacy and safety outcome measures required to demonstrate drug product comparability.

 - Dark Horse then drafted complete study protocols for the efficacy and safety studies, including documents necessary for IACUC committee review.
 DHC provided detailed guidance on the study parameters required to meet the project objectives, including (but not limited to): model selection, treatment groups, sample sizes, in-life duration, endpoints, surgical and husbandry expertise needed, and prospective statistical analyses.